Weights & Wings

 Weights & Wings is a studio album from singer-songwriter Matt Wertz.
-It was released on March 15, 2011 by both Handwritten Records and Nettwerk Music Group, and it was produced by Brandon Hood and Jason Lehning.
+It was released on March 15, 2011 by both Handwritten Records and Nettwerk Music Group.
+It was produced by Brandon Hood and Jason Lehning.
 The album charted at No. 56 on The Billboard 200.

 Background

 The album is the successor to Under Summer Sun that was released in 2008.

 Critical reception

 Weights & Wings garnered generally positive reviews from the ratings and reviews of music critics.
 At CCM Magazine, Grace S. Aspinwall rated the album four stars out of five, remarking how Wertz "produced another flawless album" and the release "is a clean, cheerful project brimming with brilliant love songs" that are "Smooth.
 Romantic.
 Timeless."
-William Ruhlmann of AllMusic rated the album three stars out of five, indicating that "pop singers like Matt Wertz are needed, and with any luck he'll have his moment of vicariously answering the needs of the audience he seeks and selling some downloads by doing so."
+William Ruhlmann of AllMusic rated the album three stars out of five, indicating that "pop singers like Matt Wertz are needed, and with any luck he'll have his moment of vicariously answering the needs of the audience he seeks, and selling some downloads by doing so."
 At Melodic, Rickard Holmgren rated the album three-and-a-half stars out of five, writing that "Matt Wertz delivers once again an album of high quality, the production fits the songs and you get both slow and up-tempo songs", and this is why it "could be the prefect soundtrack for the summer!"
 BMer of Indie Vision Music rated the album four stars out of five, stating that "Combining Matt's solid lyrics, his vulnerability and honesty, with his talent in song writing creates yet another solid album."